Stoke-on-Trent Moving Costs: What Affects Time and Pricing

-Direct answer: In STOKEONTRENT, moving costs usually follow the labour time needed, with access, layout and parking influencing time more than distance.
+Direct answer: in Stoke-on-Trent, moving costs usually follow labour time, with access, parking and layout affecting the total more than the distance travelled.

 Cost driverWhat changes the timeWhy it affects total cost